AUCT-us/AUCT-us.github.io/src/nested/sub-chapter_A.3.md

 - [Phase 7: Scaling and Evolution](../A.md#phase-7-scaling-and-evolution-steps-86-100)
 ## Choosing Technologies That Enable Neuroplastic Acceleration

 The selection of our technology stack isn't merely a technical decision—it's a choice of cognitive infrastructure that will either accelerate or inhibit the neuroplastic transformation of our users.
-We also should expect that our users will help to transform their colleagues and friends, so this is why we are doing should be thought of as being primarily social.
+We also should expect that our users will help to transform their colleagues and friends, so this is why what we are doing should be thought of as being primarily social.
 We must choose technologies that function as extensions of human cognition AND opportunities to improve the societal ability to learn, grow and LOVE.

 This approach is about asking what technology is for RATHER than looking solely at technical specs.
 It's about EVERYTHING in our power that we can do as human beings to enable thought patterns that weren't previously possible.
 This includes things of a spiritual nature such as the Golden Rule or building time schedules to prioritize time for prayer, meditation and spiritual contemplation.